Dennis-The14th-web/DPD-Movies/README.md

 -  Users will also be able to delete any movie of thier choice in the app

-- We applied the CRUD method on this application to get it's required result.
+- We applied the CRUD method in this application to get it's required result.

 ### Authors